SDG 13: Take urgent action to combat climate change and its impacts

 On Reducing Emissions:

-• We are integrating electric vehicles into our commercial fleet.
+• We are working to add electric vehicles to our light duty fleet

 On Climate Risk and Adaptation: